Skip to main content

 Check the box above to enable the copy and download buttons.

-Paste this prompt into the Codex app (or Codex CLI) inside the project folder you want to trust.
-Codex will read your ~/.codex/config.toml, confirm the changes with you, write a safer config, and then run a harmless write/delete smoke test so you know the setup actually works.
+Paste this prompt into the Codex app (or Codex CLI) on the machine you want to trust.
+Codex will read your ~/.codex/config.toml, confirm the change with you, write an approval-free full-access config, and then run a disposable proof so you know the new policy actually took effect.

 You can copy the prompt as text or download the .md file and drop it into Codex directly.